Event types

 |---|---|

-verification.attempt.succeeded | An attempt was accepted.
+verification.session.succeeded | An attempt was confirmed by Kayle.
 The payload includes the consented claims and the list of selected field keys. |

-verification.attempt.failed | An attempt was rejected.
+verification.session.failed | Kayle could not confirm an attempt.
 The payload includes a failure_code. |

-verification.session.expired | A session passed its 60-minute window with no successful attempt. |
+verification.session.expired | A session passed its 60-minute window with no confirmed attempt. |

 Delivery semantics